shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-ott-video-inventory.md

 title: Microsoft Monetize - Buying OTT Video Inventory
-description: The article describes buying OTT video inventory where Microsoft Monetize allows you to buy or sell ad inventory on OTT ("over-the-top") video properties. ms.date: 10/28/2023 inventory on OTT ("over-the-top") video properties.
-As part of our
+description: The article describes buying OTT video inventory where Microsoft Monetize allows you to buy or sell ad inventory on OTT ("over-the-top") video properties. ms.date: 10/28/2023
 ---

 # Buying OTT video inventory